 THE DETAILS: Several Moon hoax theorists observe that in some photographs of the Apollo 11 landing, such as AS11-40-5903 (Buzz Aldrin’s “tourist photo”), the ground around the astronaut is far brighter than the rest.
 As the distance from the astronaut increases, the ground becomes unusually darker.
-That, they claim, is the result of a studio spotlight.
+This effect, they claim, is the result of a studio spotlight.

 This alleged evidence is often illustrated by copies of these photographs in which the contrast has been pushed, exaggerating the difference in brightness, as in the example shown below, which is taken from Fotografare, an Italian photography magazine whose editor supported the claims of fakery.
 Moon hoax literature knows no language barrier.

+Figure 5.17-1.
 Photo AS11-40-5903 as printed in the August 1989 issue of Italian photography magazine Fotografare.

 The common-sense objection to this allegation is that the organizers of the hypothetical fakery on behalf of the US government wouldn’t have been short on cash to the point of not having enough spotlights and wouldn’t have been so incompetent as to forget to light the background evenly.
 It would have been a truly amateurish blunder, as any directory of photography will attest.
-Such a patently obvious blunder, moreover, would somehow have had to get by the inspection of the people in charge of selecting and publishing the alleged fakes, yet be so glaring as to be noticed by the unrelenting gaze of conspiracy theorists.
+Such a patently obvious mistake, moreover, would somehow have had to get by the inspection of the people in charge of selecting and publishing the alleged fakes, yet be so glaring as to be noticed by the unrelenting gaze of conspiracy theorists.

 Another objection is that if Aldrin is standing in a spotlight, his shadow should be washed out in the spotlit patch and then be dark in the foreground, where the “spotlight” effect ceases, but it isn’t.
-Moreover, a spotlight should produce a second shadow of the astronaut, but there isn’t one in the pictures.
+Moreover, a spotlight would produce a second shadow of the astronaut, but there isn’t one in the pictures.